 Further down the Cotswold village, By Brook is a peaceful river that completes Castle Combe’s picture-perfect scene.
 Near the charming stream, you can spot the weavers’ cottages, although none of the mill wheels remain.
 Castle Combe prospered as a wool town in the Middle Ages.
 Walking through this serene and enchanting village, you’ll be transported back to its prosperous time, even though visitors, instead of merchants and weavers, now fill its streets.

 Hidden behind St Andrew’s Church, the Manor House is a stately home turned hotel.
 Surrounded by parkland, woodland and the By Brook river, the Manor House was built in the 14th century to replace a ruined Norman castle and was rebuilt in the 17th century.
 Many lords have resided at the mansion over the centuries, but the most famous is Sir John Fastolf who was the inspiration behind Shakespeare’s character Falstaff in Henry IV.
 Unfortunately, you can only visit the Manor House if you’re a guest there.

 How to get to Castle Combe

 Castle Combe is located 30 minutes from Bath and Chippenham.
-You can reach this picturesque village by bus from Chippenham.
+You can reach this Cotswold village by bus from Chippenham.
 Buses 35, 35A and 75 run between Castle Combe and Chippenham approximately every hour.
 If driving to Castle Combe, you can park in the Castle Combe visitor car park for free.
-From the car park, it’s a short stroll to the village.
+From the car park, it’s a short stroll to the heart of the village.